moorepants/learn-multibody-dynamics/motion.rst

 time we can retrieve the original holonomic constraint, so it really isn't a nonholonomic constraint even though it looks like one.

-Thus, if we can integrate :math:`f_n` with respect to time and we arrive at a function of only the generalized coordinates and time, then we do not have an essential nonholonomic constraint, but a holonomic constraint in disguise.
-It is not generally possible to integrate :math:`f_n` so we can check the integrability of :math:`f_n` indirectly.
+So if we can integrate :math:`f_n` with respect to time and we arrive at a function of only the generalized coordinates and time, then we do not have an essential nonholonomic constraint, but a holonomic constraint in disguise.
+Unfortunately, it is not generally possible to integrate :math:`f_n` so we can check the integrability of :math:`f_n` indirectly.

-If :math:`f_n` of the sleigh was the time derivative of a holonomic constraint then it would have to be able to be expressed in this form:
+If :math:`f_n` of the sleigh was the time derivative of a holonomic constraint then it must be able to be expressed in this form:

 .. math::
    :label: eq-diff-holonomic